Your Ultimate Guide to the Birmingham Christmas Market

 Lights and Decorations

-If you arrive into Snow Hill station, it’s just a short walk across the Birmingham Cathedral gardens.
+If you arrive at Snow Hill Station, it’s just a short stroll across the Cathedral Gardens and you’re there.

 Public Transport

-Where is the best place to park for the Christmas market in Birmingham?
+Best place to park for the Christmas market in Birmingham

 Bullring Shopping Centre Car Park